Elections officials urged to prepare for shortages, delays

-MADISON, Wis.
-(AP) — Elections officials from across the country meeting under heightened security were urged Tuesday to prepare for supply chain issues that could lead to shortages in paper used for everything from ballots to “I voted” stickers for years to come.
+Elections officials from across the country meeting under heightened security in swing state Wisconsin were urged Tuesday to prepare for supply chain issues that could lead to shortages in paper used for everything from ballots to "I voted" stickers for years to come.

 The summer meeting of the National Association of State Election Directors brought together nearly 200 people, including elections directors from 33 states, experts in election security, interest groups that work with elections, vendors and others.

-Election security experts told the directors to be prepared for possibly years of supply chain issues affecting paper, computer hardware and other things.
+Election security experts told elections directors to be prepared for possibly years of supply chain issues affecting paper, computer hardware and other things.

 People are also reading…